-So what'd you do it for?
-What'ed you say you was Emmett for?
-"Emmett"
+What'd you do it for?
+What'd did you say you was Emmett for?

-Everybody knew about him, remembered him.
+The man who shot me never saw my face.
+How could he remember it?
+At fourteen you--I didn't have a life of my own to call it one.
+And I didn't have a dying either.
+So I started imagining I was Emmett Till.
+I thought everybody knew about him, remembered him.
 They wrote him up and put his picture in magazines.
 For a while he was somebody.
-He was young--like me.
-And he, and he-- When that bullet hit me I never said a thing.
+He was fourteen--like me.
+I couldn't take his life, so I took his death.
+When that bullet hit me I never said a thing.
 Not a thing.
 I didn't have time.
 I wanted to say something.
 Make a sound.
 Like Emmett.
-Loud.
-Loud.
+Like he did.
+A sound people would hear.
+Then it would be over and I could dream something different.